I’m sure each one of us at some point has dreamed of becoming a millionaire. But how does one make a million dollars?

 How to Make a Million Dollars, According to Modern-day Millionaires

-Depending on your financial standing or unique situation, you can skip some steps, or mix-and-match to reach you goals.
+Depending on your financial standing or unique situation, you can skip some steps, or mix-and-match to reach your goals.

-You can’t save, invest, or double your money through any means if you’re knee-deep in debt.
+You can’t save, invest, or grow your money through any means if you’re deep in debt.

 Doing so will be discouraging since every time you go forward, you need to go backward to pay off some debt.

-One of the easiest ways of going into debt is being unprepared for accidents, hospitalization, and other expenses you didn’t account for.
+One of the easiest and most common ways of going into debt is being unprepared for accidents, hospitalizations, and other unplanned expenses you didn’t account for.

 Having an emergency fund gives you a buffer for unemployment, car repair, appliance replacement, or other unexpected expenses.

 Experts recommend building an emergency fund starting with at least three times your monthly expense amount.
-So if you need about $2,000/month for bills, food, and other day-to-day expenses, then you should try saving up at least $6,000.
+So if you need about $2,000/month for bills, food, and other day-to-day expenses, then you should try to have at least $6,000 in your emergency fund.

-When saving money, automate transfers from your payroll account to your savings, emergency fund, or other accounts.
-This way, you’ll never forget about your savings and you’ll train yourself to just spend what’s left.
+To make it simpler for you to build your emergency fund, automate transfers from your payroll account.
+This way, you’ll forget about your savings as part of your spending budget and you’ll train yourself to spend only what’s left.

-Unfortunately, relying on your salary won’t get you any inch closer to becoming a millionaire (unless of course your job is a CEO of a massive company).
+Unfortunately, relying solely on your salary won’t get you any inch closer to becoming a millionaire (unless, of course, your job is the CEO of a multinational company).

-But becoming an entrepreneur and creating multiple streams of income is a realistic way of reaching your goal.
+Becoming an entrepreneur and creating multiple streams of income will get you closer to making a million dollars.

-Your time is valuable, so set up a business (or multiple businesses) once, perform minimal upkeep and just basically wait for them to earn while you sleep.
-The revenue you collect from these sources are called passive income.
+Your time is valuable, so set up a business (or multiple businesses) once, perform minimal upkeep, and basically wait for them to earn while you sleep.
+The revenue you collect from these sources is considered passive income.

 - Sell your own brand with private label products